facebook/fresco/docs/05-sample-apps.md

 ### The round app

 The round app shows the same image scaled in several different ways, with and without a circle applied.

+### The uri app

+The uri app loads an image from an uri provided via TextView.
+Handy to test whether Fresco is able to display particular image.